Naman-sopho/CryptoDoneRight/articles/asymmetric_algorithms/RSA/RSA.md

 In addition to signature functions, RSA can be used for key exchange.
 In TLS 1.2 and earlier, one side could encrypt a session key (or a session pre-key) using the public key of the other participant.
 Once received, the RSA private key decrypted the session pre-key.
 This process of sending an asymmetrically encrypted session (pre-)key is a key-transport mechanism for key-exchange.

-An example flow of how this might work is as follows: <br>
+An example flow of how this might work is as follows... <br>
 > 1. Alice has a key pair; she guards the private key and publishes the public key.
 > 2. Bob wants to communicate securely with Alice, so he uses her published public key to encrypt a request to communicate and sends it to her.
 In his message he may include a secret key to be used with AES.
 > 3. Alice receives an encrypted message and uses her private key to decrypt.
 She sees the AES secret key, encrypts a message using AES and sends it to Bob.